-Other shops include Milkberry, a soap shop with lotions, candles and essential oils; Sparkey & Ringo's, a boutique that carries relaxed fashion choices.
+Other shops include Sparkey & Ringo's, a boutique that carries relaxed fashion choices.
 Stop in and say hi to Terry, a New York state-native and owner of Custom Creations, a store that carries exquisite jewelry Terry makes by hand.
 You can easily spend hours looking closely at the fine jewelry from pendants to engagement rings and men's jewelry.

 Since Linden is located near the Buffalo River and the Tennessee River, fishing is abundant in its many waterways.
 The Clifton Marina offers boat rentals ranging from 50 mph to 85 mph with rates going for $150-$185.
-Many of the boats are rented out already for the upcoming spring season, so be sure to make a reservation soon for summer fun.
+Boats get rented out quickly, so if you’re planning for spring or summer, make sure to book as soon as possible.